urbit/old-doc/dev_guide/1-alt.md

 The first thing you should notice in this example is the `=+` at the top of our file. `=+` is a rune. hoon is a programming with no reserved words.
 No `if` `this` or `function` at all.
 Instead, runes have their own pronunciation. `=+` is pronounced 'tislus'.
 You can find the table of pronunciation [here](link).
 In hoon you construct your programs using runes, which are two character ascii pairs.
 You can see the whole set of runes in the [rune index](link).

 `=+` pushes an expression on to our subject.
 The subject in hoon is something like `this` in other languages. hoon being a functional language if we want something to be available further on in our computation we need to attach it to the subject first.

+EITHER THERE NEEDS TO BE A LINK TO THIS IN THE HOON REF OR THIS NEEDS TO BE ELABORATED MORE.
+MY UNDERSTANDING IS THAT THIS IS A CONSTRUCT UNIQUE TO HOON.
+ALSO, LAST SENTENCE IS WAK.

 Looking at the rendered page it's clear that we're assigning `a` to be `1` and `b` to be `2`.
 Looking at the code, however, you can see that we're doing this in two different ways.
 Runes in hoon can have irregular forms, and `^=` is one of them.
 The first two lines of our example are doing the same thing, where `a=2` is simply the irregular form of `^=  a  2`.
 You can see the full list of irregular forms [here](link).